What is Magnetism?

 Magnetic Field

-• The stronger the magnetic field, the more lines of force there are, and these lines are closer together.
+1. Magnetic Field Density (B): Magnetic field density, also known as flux density, tells us how strong the magnetic field is in a specific area.
+The stronger the magnetic field, the more lines of force there are, and these lines are closer together.
 The weaker the field, the further apart these lines will be.

-• The lines always travel from the north pole of the magnet and curve around to the south pole.
+2. Lines of Magnetic Flux: These are imaginary lines that show the direction of the magnetic field.
+They show us where the magnetic force is acting.
+The lines always travel from the north pole of the magnet and curve around to the south pole.
 The more lines in a space, the stronger the magnetic field in that area.

-• Flux density is another term for magnetic field density.
+3. Flux Density: Flux density is another term for magnetic field density.
 It tells us how much magnetic force is passing through a certain area.
 It is measured in Tesla (T).

 6.4 Magnetic Effects and Their Applications